Summer Learning Programs

 - The Center for Summer Learning found that effective summer learning programs have been linked to positive outcomes for youth.
 Specifically, effective programs led to higher attendance and achievement during the school year, increased motivation and engagement, and increased skill development.

 It's a classic case of two steps forward, three steps back.
-School lets out for the summer and
+School

-Referred to as the “summer slump,” research shows students return to school from summer vacation with
+Referred to as the “summer slump,” research shows students return to

-Review showed the tipping point for the achievement gap between high and low-socioeconomic student's
+Sociological Review showed the tipping point for the achievement gap

-High Point Scholars even more pivotal.
+elementary grades—making programs like High Point Scholars even more

-School Improvement Grant were used its first year of the much-needed grant funding to increase wraparound
+School Improvement Grant were used its first year of the much-needed

-local chapter of the YMCA inside the school—have helped educators attend to the whole child with the hopes
+embedding a local chapter of the YMCA inside the school—have helped

-increasing student achievement as a result.
+student achievement as a result.

 2010 After-School Alliance Report finds that 3/4 's of America's schoolchildren are not participating in summer learning programs, despite a growing awareness that summer learning loss is a major contributor to the achievement gap between low-income and high-income youth.